LennyPro/lennypro/README.md

 ### Hi there 👋
 ## I am Lenny
-- 🌱 I’m currently learning JavaScript, Node, React, jQuery, Command Line Interface
+- 🌱 I’m currently learning JavaScript, Node, React, jQuery, Command Line Interface... and more
 - 👯 I’m looking to collaborate on different projects that include topics I learn to increase my coding IQ
 - 🤔 I’m looking for help with finding an entry level job to put my knolegde into use
 - 📫 How to reach me: lennypro84@gmail.com